Call for Session Proposals

 Faculty associated with accepted CPE session proposals will receive:

-- One complimentary ANNUAL 2026 registration.
+• One complimentary Nexus2026 registration.

-- Reimbursement of reasonable speaking-related travel expenses at the discretion of AMCP (i.e., round-trip coach airfare, ground transportation, and one-night hotel stay).
+• Reimbursement of reasonable speaking-related travel expenses at the discretion of AMCP (i.e., round-trip coach airfare, ground transportation, and one-night hotel stay).

-Typically, a 1.25-hour continuing pharmacy education session should have no more than two faculty.
+Typically, 45-60 minute continuing pharmacy education session should have no more than two faculty.
 Sessions conducted primarily as short presentations plus panel discussions should have no more than three faculty (i.e., facilitator plus two panelists).
 AMCP reserves the right to limit the number of faculty in a session and/or the type and amount of remuneration provided.
 AMCP also reserves the right to conditionally accept proposals for which AMCP can recommend certain modifications to content and faculty.

 HOW TO SUBMIT A PROPOSAL